Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 The ArchiMate framework

 Note:
-Passive structure: entitiy on which actions are conducted (information objects, physical devices...)
+Passive structure: entity on which actions are conducted (information objects, physical devices...)

-Active structure : entities that display some behavior (business actors, application components...)
+Active structure : entity that display some behavior (business actors, application components...)

 Behavior refers to the processes and functions performed by the active structures

 ----